Randoragon/dwm/README.md

-zRdwm - suckless window manager
+# dwm - suckless window manager

 My build of dwm, the minimalist, fast and flexible window manager with focus on productivity.